What is a DNS NXDOMAIN Flood DDoS Attack?

-In a DNS NXDOMAIN flood DDoS attack, the attacker overwhelms the Domain Name System (DNS) server with a large volume of requests for records that are non-existent or invalid.
-These state exhaustion DDoS attacks will in most cases be handled by a DNS Proxy server, which will then use up most, if not all, of its resources querying the DNS Authoritative server with these records.
 This will, in most cases, result in both the DNS Proxy server and the DNS Authoritative server using up all their time handling those bad requests, slowing response for legitimate requests and eventually, stopping responses all together.
-This is precisely what happened when DYN, a major DNS provider in USA, was attacked in October 2016.
+This is precisely what happened when DYN, a major DNS provider in USA, attacked in October 2016.

-When a DNS Proxy server is under a DNS NXDOMAIN Flood DDoS attack, it will constantly send the invalid requests to the respective DNS Authoritative server.
-As these requests are invalid, the Authoritative server will respond with a NXDOMAIN error response which will be passed back to the client.
 As the volume of invalid requests increases, the Authoritative server will quickly slow down, resulting in legitimate requests not getting a response.
-The legitimate clients will then retry the requests, resulting in the load increasing even further on both the Proxy server and the Authoritative server.
+The legitimate clients will then retry the requests, increasing the load even further on both the Proxy server and the Authoritative server.

 How to Mitigate and Prevent a DNS NXDOMAIN Flood DDoS Attack